Columbia Car Accident Lawyers

 What Are Some Common Mistakes I Should Avoid in a Car Accident Claim?

 After a car accident, you will be contacted by an insurance adjuster.
-Remember, they work for an insurance company whose profit margins are negatively impacted by any amount they pay to you.
+Remember, they work for an insurance company whose profit margins are negatively impacted by any amount they pay you.
 This means that they don’t like to pay claims.

-Keep in mind that, under South Carolina law, the amount of your damage award will be reduced proportionately by your share of responsibility for the accident.
+Remember that, under South Carolina law, the amount of your damage award will be reduced proportionately by your share of responsibility for the accident.

 Because of this, you should be extremely careful not to say anything to the adjuster that could be considered an admission of fault.